Shaurya9524/discord-transcripts/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to suggest enhancements, please open an issue or submit a pull request on the GitHub repository.
+Always ensure to check if an issue or pull request already exists before creating your own!
+There’s no need to hurry in making contributions, take your time to do it right.

 ## Help